Mohammad Ayub Khan (Afghanistan): Sardar Hissam Mahmud el-Effendi

 Sardar Hissam Mahmud el-Effendi was a grandson of Ayub Khan.
-He was the son of Sardar Muhammad Abdul Qadir Khan el-Effendi, the first son of Ayub Khan.
+He was the son of Sardar Muhammad Abdul Qadir Khan el-Effendi (born in Iraq, 1888 and died in 1976), the first son of Ayub Khan.
 He completed his education at Rashtriya Indian Military College in Dehra Dun, British India and was commissioned as second lieutenant on 15 July, 1939 in the British Indian Army.
 He fought in World War II and was initially posted in North Africa.
 El-Effendi was captured when his 11th Prince Albert Victor's Own Cavalry (PAVO) was overrun by German Afrika Korps, but managed to escape and rejoin his regiment.
 Later, he fought in the Burma Campaign.
 Following the independence of Pakistan, Hissam Mahmud el-Effendi opted to join Pakistan and served as a Brigadier in Pakistan Army.
+He died in 1985.

 After retiring from the military, he became a polo player and organised Pakistani polo for over twenty years, with leading teams invited to play from abroad.
-He died in 1983 in Lahore, and had two sons.
+He died in August 1983 in Lahore, and had two sons.
 One of his sons, Sardar Azmarai Javaid Hissam el-Effendi, was a professional polo player.
 He also coached the Pakistani polo team from 2003 to 2007 and was awarded Tamgha-e-Imtiaz in 1996 by the government of Pakistan.

+Majda & Hamida Sarwar

+Majda and Hamida Sarwar were born in Allahabad as the granddaughters of Ayub Khan, through his son, Sarwar Khan.
+They both lived on a pension.
+The elder sister received an army pension of her husband’s whereas the younger sister, Hamida lived off an allowance of Rs.
+800 after her father and mother died (in 1983 and 1987, respectively).
+Their father was a political pensioner and was given money from the Government of India.
+They resided in Niharika, a hill top house in Kalimpong.